-Grant’s Tomb chronicles one theater, Manhattan’s Upper West Side, in the broader civil war between blue and red armies.
+Grant’s Tomb chronicles one day, July 4, in one theater of operations, Manhattan’s Upper West Side, in the broader civil war between blue and red armies.

 Victorious Garcia Doe, b. unknown, transient